odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-in-style/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/half-day-tour-of-new-delhi/
-        title: Half day tour of New Delhi
+        title: Morning guided tour of New Delhi
         content: >-
           New Delhi has a number of attractions, like Humayun’s Tomb, a sandstone mausoleum in the authentic Mughal style - the Taj Mahal,